Seby Zavala Player Props: White Sox vs. Angels

 Seby Zavala At The Plate

-- In eight games this year (21.6%), Zavala has picked up an RBI, including two games with multiple runs batted in.
+- Zavala has driven in a run in eight games this year (20.5%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.